Entanglement Hamiltonian Tomography in Quantum Simulation

 The low number of fitting parameters allows for an efficient tomographic procedure requiring very few measurements.
 Fig.~\ref{fig:TomoBW} b) shows the scaling for the total number of measurements $N_U \times N_M$ in order to achieve an Uhlmann fidelity $\mathcal{F}(\rho) = \left[ \text{Tr} (\sqrt{\sqrt{\rho_A} \rho \sqrt{\rho_A}}) \right]^2$ exceeding 99\% with respect to the exact (theoretical) density matrix, as a function of the size of the subsystem $N_A$, and for all values of the transverse field.
-A similar analysis for highly mixed Gibbs states is shown in the SM \cite{SM}.
-For comparison, the scaling is shown for two competing tomographic methods, projected least squares (PLS) \cite{Guta20, Huang20} and low rank least squares (LRLS) \cite{Riofrio2017} (see App.~\ref{Methods:QST}).
+A similar analysis for highly mixed Gibbs states is shown in the Supplementary Information.
+For comparison, the scaling is shown for two competing tomographic methods, projected least squares (PLS) \cite{Guta20, Huang20} and low rank least squares (LRLS) \cite{Riofrio2017} (see Appendix \ref{Methods:QST}).
 Remarkably, EHT for this particular example requires measurements only in a single basis.
 Typically, tomographic protocols only provide estimates for the diagonal elements of the density matrix in a given measurement basis, thus requiring multiple measurement bases in order to determine off-diagonal elements.
 In contrast, in EHT the relation between diagonal and off-diagonal elements is fixed by the ansatz, and measurements of the diagonal suffice to determine the entire matrix.

 \textbf{EHT for quench dynamics near criticality --} Here we test and verify a quasi-local ansatz for the EH in quench dynamics by simulating EHT measurement runs.
 We focus in particular on global quenches in critical lattice models, where such an ansatz is suggested by CFT.
-Here, EHT allows not only for the reconstruction of such states near criticality with very few measurements, but the obtained EH also reveals underlying physical phenomena connected to entanglement growth and quasi-particle spreading (see also \cite{Elben2020negativity}).
+Here, EHT allows not only for the reconstruction of such states near criticality with very few measurements, but terms beyond the base level EH ansatz ($\mathcal{K}_A \neq 0$) also reveal underlying physical phenomena connected to entanglement growth and quasi-particle spreading (see also \cite{Elben2020negativity}).